mitdbg/genbase/README.md

 Queries:
 --------

-We focus on 5 queries that have a mix of DB ops, statistics and linear algebra.
+Based on the operations commonly performed by genomics researchers, we selected five representative queries that have a mix of DB ops, statistics and linear algebra.
+The general workflow looks as follows:

-- Linear Regression
-- Covariance
-- SVD
-- Biclustering
-- Statistics
+(a) select a subset of the input datasets using traditional DB ops (selects, joins) (b) perform linear algebra or statistics operations (see below) (c) combine results of step (b) with initial dataset

+We focus on the linear algebra and stats operations below:

+- Linear Regression: build regression model to predict drug response from expression data

+- Covariance: determine which pairs of genes have expression values that are correlated

+- SVD: reduce the dimensionality of the problem to the top 50 components

+- Biclustering: simultaneously cluster rows and columns in the expression matrix to find related genes

+- Statistics: determine if certain sets of genes are highly expressed compared to the entire set of genes

 Systems:
 --------